Professional wrestling match types: Anus Explosion Deathmatch

-An Anus Explosion Deathmatch is a match where the only way to win is to stick a firecracker up an opponent's buttocks and light it.
+An Anus Explosion Deathmatch is a hardcore match where the only way to win is to stick a firecracker up an opponent's buttocks and light it.
 Once the firecracker goes off while lodged inside an incapacitated wrestler's buttocks, the match ends.
 This match was only done once, by Japanese hardcore wrestling promotion Frontier Martial-Arts Wrestling in October 1999, where Mr. Gannosuke faced off against Hayabusa.

 Double Hell Deathmatch

-A Double Hell Deathmatch is a match where exploding (or non-exploding) barbed wire is put up at two sides of the ring in place of ropes, and the other two are left with nothing.
+A Double Hell Deathmatch is a hardcore match where exploding (or non-exploding) barbed wire is put up at two sides of the ring in place of ropes, and the other two are left with nothing.
 However, at ringside on the empty sides, there are huge boards laden with barbed wire and landmines/explosives (and sometimes glass).
 This makes it a lot easier for a participant to fall out of the ring.

 Exploding Barbed Wire Deathmatch

-All Elite Wrestling's variation is an Exploding Barbed Wire Deathmatch which is a combination of an Explosion Deathmatch, Barbed Wire Ring Rope match, Double Hell Deathmatch, and Time Bomb Deathmatch.
+AEW's variation is an Exploding Barbed Wire Deathmatch which is a combination of an Explosion Deathmatch, Barbed Wire Ring Rope match, Double Hell Deathmatch, and Time Bomb Deathmatch.
 There was three sides of barbed wire ring ropes with explosives triggered upon contact, three zones around the ringside floor wired to explosives (Triple Hell), and a 30-minute countdown timer until all explosives in and around the ring detonate.
 The match was contested between Kenny Omega and Jon Moxley for the AEW World Championship at Revolution, which Omega won.

-The concept was planned to be used in the WWE but according to Court Bauer in November 2022, Vince McMahon had once accepted an idea for a Exploding Barbed Wire Deathmatch.
+The concept was planned to be used in the WWE but according to Court Bauer in November 2022, Vince McMahon had once accepted an idea for an Exploding Barbed Wire Deathmatch.
 This stipulation did not appear at all but it would later appear in a form of a Punjabi Prison Match which debuted at The Great American Bash in 2006.

 Landmine Deathmatch

-A Landmine Deathmatch is a match where explosives are set up at ringside, usually laced with barbed wire.
-This match was first done with FMW in Japan in the mid-1990's.
+A Landmine Deathmatch is a hardcore match where explosives are set up at ringside, usually laced with barbed wire.
+This match was first done with FMW in Japan in the mid-1990s.